Optimize Your eCommerce Store for Voice Search

 Create an FAQ Page

-An FAQ page, when penned correctly, can be used very efficiently for voice search queries.
+When penned correctly, an FAQ page can be used efficiently for voice search queries.
 If you’re hard-pressed to enhance your long-tail optimization in pertinent pages, an FAQ page is an excellent way to get around it.
-Just as good content plays a key role in improving search engine rankings, voice search SEO has equal significance.
-However, it’s not sufficient to select the right keywords and use them in the content.
+Like good content is key in improving search engine rankings, voice search SEO has equal significance.
+However, selecting and using the right keywords in the content is insufficient.
 Instead, you need to study the conduct of your target audience and determine the kind of search queries they are using.

-To answer questions you think people may well ask, you can also adjust your current website’s content, such as product descriptions.
+To answer questions you think people may ask, you can adjust your website’s content, such as product descriptions.
 Creating a blog and uploading engaging articles relevant to your target audience may work wonders for you.
-Also, you should be able to strike a balance between long and short content; while search engines give top priority to detailed text, easy-to-read and succinct content benefits your audience in more ways than one.
+Alsobalancestrike a balance between long and short content prioritizes, prioritizing detailed, concise, easy-to-read, concise content that benefits your audience in more ways than one.

 Optimizing your answers is also a great strategy, for Google approves of brief and simple answers.
 Creating responses of nearly 30 words is the best way to improve your voice search results.